 Result

 The HR administrator requested time off on behalf of the employee.
 The time off request has been automatically approved.
-The HR administrator can view it in the Time Records (#) table on the Time information for <employee name> screen, or alternatively in the Upcoming Time Off block located in the Time Off subsection of the employee’s Time Off section.
-For the employee, the time off request is visible in the My Requests section of the Time Off screen.
+The HR administrator can view it in the Time Records (#) table on the Time Information for <employee name> screen, or alternatively, on the employee’s Employee Files screen, in the Upcoming Time Off block located in the Time Off subsection of the Time Off section.
+For the employee, the time off request is visible in the My Requests section of the Time Off screen, or alternatively, on the Employee Files screen, in the Upcoming Time Off block located in the Time Off subsection of the Time Off section.

 Note

-To change or cancel the time off request, choose in the Time Records (#) table on the Time information for <employee name> screen the Edit link located next to the Status of the request.
+To change or cancel the time off request, choose in the Time Records (#) table on the Time Information for <employee name> screen the Edit link located next to the Status of the request.
 In the upcoming Edit Absence dialog box, proceed as follows:

 To change the request, make the appropriate adaptions and choose the Submit button.